aksai4in/courseProject/README.md

 Saving game/ Loading from the previous game
   - File input/output (e.g., for loading/saving game status):
     The player can choose to save the game and load the game to continue the previous gameplay.
-When facing a tough decision to be made in the story, the player can also choose to save the game before making the decision and load the game and make the decision again if the previous choice doesn’t lead to a good ending.
 (Player's attrubute, story progress, etc.)

-Ability point system for the player to upgrade the strengths
+Experience point and money systems for the player to upgrade the strengths and buy items
   - Data structures for storing game status:
-    Built upon the initial strengths and weaknesses, the player can obtain ability points along the journey and distribute them to upgrade the strengths
+    Built upon the initial strengths and weaknesses, the player can obtain ability points along the journey and distribute them to upgrade the strengths.
+He can also make money by completeing missions and buy items in the shop.

 Different characters to interact with the player
   - Program codes in multiple files: